cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 # author: Cynthia Mengyuan Li
 ---

 Procurement at Volvo Cars manages 1,169 suppliers, 7,000+ contracts, and millions in spend distributed across three fragmented legacy systems (VGS, VPC, SI+).
-The core challenge was not simply "making procurement faster" — it was designing a decision system that could safely automate information retrieval without introducing new forms of risk in a highly regulated, high-stakes environment.
+The core challenge was designing a decision system that could safely automate information retrieval without introducing new forms of risk in a highly regulated, high-stakes environment.

 This case study demonstrates how I transformed an ambiguous problem space into a controllable AI system by: explicitly mapping decision boundaries, designing human-in-the-loop mechanisms as first-class features, establishing risk categorization frameworks, and building escalation paths that degrade safely under uncertainty.

-The outcome was not just time savings — it was a trust architecture that procurement teams could confidently rely on for contract decisions.
+The outcome was a trust architecture that procurement teams could confidently rely on for contract decisions.

 ## Risk Framing: Categorizing What Could Go Wrong

 Before defining any solution, I established a risk categorization framework.
-Introducing AI into procurement is not just a productivity play — it carries legal, financial, and compliance implications.
+Introducing AI into procurement carries legal, financial, and compliance implications.
 I mapped risks across three dimensions:

 **Risk Matrix: Impact × Reversibility × Data Sensitivity**